Shakhenat Rural District

 Shakhenat Rural District (دهستان شاخنات) is in Shakhenat District of Birjand County, South Khorasan province, Iran.
 Its capital is the village of Gazar.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population was 3,105 (as a part of the Central District) in 1,086 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the Central District) was 3,105 in 1,086 households.
 There were 2,909 inhabitants in 985 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 2,594 in 942 households.
 The most populous of its 15 villages was Mahmuei, with 750 people.

-After the census, the rural district was separated from the district in the formation of Shakhenat District.
+In 2021, the rural district was separated from the district in the formation of Shakhenat District.